IronWorker Environment & Stack Information

 The following is the default number of scheduled tasks.
 It should be sufficient for even the largest projects.
 If you would like this number increased, however, please feel free to contact us.

 Tip: A common mistake is to create scheduled jobs on a per user or per item basis.
 Instead, use scheduled jobs as master tasks that orchestrate activities around sets of users or items.
 When scheduled tasks run, they can access databases to get a list of actions to perform and then queue up one or more workers to handle the set.
 View the page on scheduling for more information on scheduling patterns and best practices.

-Tasks can only be scheduled to run every 60 seconds or more using the
+Tasks can be scheduled to run every N seconds or more specifying N using the